 Symptoms of Feeling Sexually Inadequate

-Have you ever said the following statements?
+Have you ever said or felt the following statements?

 I do not feel desired.

 My sex life is not as good as it should be or as it was.

 I do not have enough sex.